whitebird1016/Clean-Code-in-JavaScript/README.md

 <h3>6.
 Avoid Callbacks
  </h3>
-<ul><li>Callbacks used to be the most popular way to express and handle asynchronous functions in JavaScript programs.
-However, if you are still using it, I hope you already know the pain of handling multiple nested callbacks.
+<ul><li>Callbacks used to be the most popular way to express and handle asynchronous functions in JavaScript programs.</li>
+  <li>However, if you are still using it, I hope you already know the pain of handling multiple nested callbacks.</li>
 </li>
 </ul>